wp-plugins/skt-nurcaptcha/readme.txt

 == Changelog ==

+= 2.4.6 =
+* Added: customized text for submit button on register form.
 = 2.4.5 =
 * Fixed: excluded ubused help button from BuddyPress and WPMU versions.
 = 2.4.4 =